sabirdvd/SimSCE_Caption/README.md

 A tennis ball is a ball that is used in the sport of tennis.
 It is round and has a diameter of about 68.5 mm (2.7 in).
 Tennis balls are usually made of a synthetic rubber, but can also be made of natural rubber.

+**Tell me more about this text:**

+a couple of people riding horses across a sandy beach

+This text describes a scene of a couple of people riding horses across a sandy beach.
+The horses are galloping and the riders are enjoying the view.
+This image is peaceful and calming, and it is easy to imagine being a part of it.

 **Tell more about this sentence:**

 a man hitting a tennis ball